rwxrob/code-mage-book/README.md

 # A Code Wizard's First Spell Book

-*Learning Computer Science and Programming with Go as a First Language*
+*Learn Practical Computer Science and Programming with Go as a First Language*

 ## License